-The following example (which mirrors several of our recent cases) illustrates the impact this can make.
+The following example (which mirrors several of the author’s recent cases) illustrates the impact this can make.
 Consider a loss suffered most immediately in a local currency, of 100 million currency units, and an award five years later.
-During the intervening period local currency interest rates have been at 10 per cent, euro interest rates at 5 per cent, and the exchange rate has depreciated from 10 to 20 local currency units to the euro, all as shown in the table below.
+During the intervening period, local currency interest rates have been at 10 per cent, euro interest rates at 5 per cent, and the exchange rate has depreciated from 10 to 20 local currency units to the euro, all as shown in the table below.

 Assume further that it is uncontentious between the parties that the award is to be paid in euros.

 Straightforwardly, the euro value of the loss at the date of breach was €10 million.
 The respondent argues that the award is to be paid at the euro equivalent of the loss after it has been assessed in local currency and brought forward at the applicable rate of interest.
 Using such an approach, the value of the award when paid is €8.1 million, as shown above (this is lower than the €10 million value of the loss at the date of breach, because the effect of the weakening of the local currency exchange rate more than offsets the relatively high interest rate).